-The proposed project site is within an area predominantly agricultural, residential and commercial and therefore almost every other plot in the neighbourhood is utilized for agriculture, residential or agricultural/residential related activities.
-The location is well accessible via good roads from several routes and in close proximity to the Nairobi City Center, Ruaka commercial centre, the general area has several pockets of commercial centres primarily to serve the residents.
+The proposed project site is within an area predominantly agricultural and residential and therefore almost every other plot in the neighbourhood is utilized for agriculture, residential or agricultural/residential related activities.
+The location is well accessible via good roads from several routes and in close proximity to the City Center, Kiambu, Ridgeways and the general area has several pockets of commercial centres primarily to serve the residents.
 All social amenities (hospitals, schools, religious places, shopping areas etc.) are within easy reach.
-Major urban infrastructures (water, electricity, roads, and landline telephony) are available and shall be connected to the proposed project site though the area has no sewer.
+Major urban infrastructures (water, electricity, roads, and landline telephony) are available and shall be connected to the proposed project site.
 All emergency facilities (fire brigade, ambulances etc) are within easy reach from the various providers.
 The area is currently a high density residential area.
 There are no sites of cultural, historic or traditional significance in the immediate neighbourhood.
 The area is within the County Government of Kiambu's jurisdiction and therefore served by the CGK's infrastructure and is also bound by the CGK's by-laws.